 Getting To Mission San Juan Capistrano

-The San Juan Capistrano train station is just a few blocks away from the mission and Amtrak Pacific Coastliner has 8 daily stops.
-This makes it possible to take this day trip by train from just about anywhere in Southern California.
+San Juan Capistrano’s train station is only a few blocks from the mission.
+The Amtrak Pacific Coastliner makes 8 daily stops at the station.
+This makes it possible to take this trip by train from just about anywhere in Southern California.

 Mission San Juan Capistrano is Open Daily: 8:30 a.m. – 5:00 p.m. and we recommend arriving early to enjoy the beautiful gardens in a peaceful setting.
 After 11:00 am on weekends and during the summer the mission gets busy.
 For a more relaxed visit in the late afternoon or early morning.